Microwaves

 Pros

-- Simple controls suit everyday reheating and defrosting
+- Straightforward controls keep everyday reheating simple

 Cons

-- No grill, steam or convection mode
+- No grill, convection, steam or air-fry mode

 Verdict